jpthiele/dealii-Wiki/Windows.md

 [KDevelop](https://github.com/dealii/dealii/wiki/KDevelop).)

 1. Go to the [Microsoft website](https://www.visualstudio.com/downloads)
-   and download Microsoft Visual Studio Community Edition
+   and download Microsoft Visual Studio Community Edition.
+Visual Studio versions below 15.8.0 will have problems with IntelliSense.
+You might need to install the Preview edition of Visual Studio to get version 15.8.0.

 2. Launch the web installer.
 Make sure to select "Linux development with C++"

 3. Restart.

+4. To fix occasional IntelliSense bugs, install the Visual Studio tool IntelliSense Extender.

 ### Create MSVC project